-Grease a medium frying pan with 2 table spoons of oil.
+Grease a medium frying pan or grill with 2 table spoons of oil.
 Toast the eggplant pieces on low heat till tender inside and crispy, golden brown on both sides.

 Arrange them in a deep platter, overlapping each other slightly.

-In another bowl mix the remaining 1/4 teaspoon salt into the yogurt, set aside.
+In another bowl mix black pepper and the remaining 1/4 teaspoon salt into the yogurt, set aside.

 Add the remaining 1 tablespoon ghee/oil to the pan, fry crushed garlic for 1 minute then add the cumin seeds and red chilli flakes and fry another few seconds.